 A: Most of the people in Mozambique speak Portuguese.
+Portuguese language skills are strongly suggested, but not required for most teams.
 You will either have a Portuguese speaker on your team, or a translator will accompany your team.
 Any Portuguese skills that you can learn before your departure will greatly help you with your work in Mozambique.

 Q: HOW DO I RAISE MONEY FOR MY TRIP?